 Water, Believe It or Not

 Although most cats don't like to be wet, many like to be around water.
 In the bathroom, a cat can drink fresh water from the sink or tub faucet.
 Fresh running water is just one of the many things that cats love.
 Cats that like sinks will sometimes get in there while the water is running.
 Some cats like to lick the wet tub or even drink bathwater!

 Cats Enjoy Routines

-Coming to visit you in the bathroom can become a routine your cat learns to love, especially if you give in to his pleas for attention.
-You cat may also be anticipating mealtime if that's something you do after using the bathroom in the morning.
+Coming to visit you in the bathroom can become a routine your cat learns to love, especially if you give in to its pleas for attention.
+Your cat may also be anticipating mealtime if that's something you do after using the bathroom in the morning.

 Your Cat Loves You

-The bathroom is full of the smells of you, your cat's favorite human!
-You spend time in there doing important things, or at least it may seem that way to your cat.
-Your cat may be intrigued by watching you do all the little things we humans do in there.
+The bathroom is full of the smells of you: your cat's favorite human!
+You spend time there doing important things, or at least it may seem that way to your cat.
+Your cat may be intrigued by watching you do all the little things humans do in there.
 Many cats will sit on the vanity, mesmerized while you brush your teeth or do your hair.
-Bathroom time may actually be some very valuable feline bonding time!
+Bathroom time may be some very valuable feline bonding time!